"People leave managers not companies" is a common refrain you'll hear when corporate leadership is discussed.

 You want to see your best people thrive, and your other people rise to acceptable levels.
 A healthy mix of feedback and praise can do that, all while helping prevent turnover.

-5) An over-reliance on perks (but they don’t work)
+5) People quit bosses due to an over-reliance on perks (but they don't work)

 Researchers have been studying the impact of perks for decades.
 In Ferderick Herzberg's key research in the 1950s and 60s, he found that what motivates people is different than the hygiene factors that represent base needs and expectations of a workplace.